Charles Henri Hector, Count of Estaing: French East India Company service

-While d'Estaing was at Île-de-France, word arrived of a prisoner exchange agreement between France and Britain.
-D'Estaing, however, was excluded from this agreement because he had been paroled before its date.
-While requests were forwarded to India to negotiate his inclusion in the cartel, d'Estaing decided to enter the service of the French East India Company, leading a naval expedition to gather resources for Île-de-France.
-D'Estaing thought he would finesse his parole status by declaring himself to be a "spectator" in case the force came into conflict with the British or their allies, and permitted his second in command to lead such operations.
+While Estaing was at Isle de France, word arrived of a prisoner exchange agreement between France and Britain.
+Estaing, however, was excluded from this agreement because he had been paroled before its date.
+While requests were forwarded to India to negotiate his inclusion in the cartel, Estaing decided to enter the service of the French East India Company, leading a naval expedition to gather resources for Isle de France.
+Estaing thought he would finesse his parole status by declaring himself to be a "spectator" in case the force came into conflict with the British or their allies, and permitted his second in command to lead such operations.

-In command of a two-vessel company fleet (the 50-gun Condé and the frigate l'Expédition), d'Estaing sailed for the Persian Gulf in September 1759.
+In command of a two-vessel company fleet (the 50-gun Condé and the frigate l'Expédition), Estaing sailed for the Persian Gulf in September 1759.
 From an Arab convoy captured at the end of the month, he learnt of a British ship at Muscat.
 In a commando operation, 50 of Condés men entered the well-fortified harbour and boarded the ship, taking it without resistance.
 In their haste to depart, the men cut lines necessary for towing the ship, and alarm was eventually raised in the port.
 A swarm of small boats was driven off by precision fire from Condé, allowing a new line to be attached to the prize so that she could be towed out of the harbour.
-D'Estaing then destroyed the British factory at Bandar Abbas, before sailing for Sumatra.
-While en route he detached his accumulated prize ships, sending them to Île-de-France.
-D'Estaing's success was notable: in three months he had acquired significant prizes at the expense of only five casualties (28 men died of smallpox).
+Estaing then destroyed the British factory at Bandar Abbas, before sailing for Sumatra.
+While en route he detached his accumulated prize ships, sending them to Isle de France.
+Estaing's success was notable: in three months he had acquired significant prizes at the expense of only five casualties (28 men died of smallpox).